sysgears/grain/docs/latest.markdown

 ###Installation

 No installation required.
-Grain is loaded as a JAR dependency by a Grain theme.
+Just download one of the [themes](http://sysgears.com/grain/themes/) and Grain will be loaded automatically as a JAR dependency.

-If you are new to Grain, we recommend to start with Grain [Octopress](http://sysgears.com/grain/themes/octopress/) theme, it would give you a good overview on how to efficiently use Grain features.
+If you are new to Grain, we recommend to start with ready-made Grain [Octopress](http://sysgears.com/grain/themes/octopress/) theme, it would give you a good overview on how to efficiently use Grain features.
 To build website from scratch, download Grain theme [template](http://sysgears.com/grain/themes/template/).